生物多样性 ›› 2026, Vol. 34 ›› Issue (3): 25446. DOI: 10.17520/biods.2025446 cstr: 32101.14.biods.2025446

 1. 1 Key Laboratory of Ecology of Rare and Endangered Species and Environmental Protection (Guangxi Normal University), Ministry of Education, Guilin, Guangxi 541006, China

-2 The Chongzuo White-headed Langur Field Observation and Research Station of Guangxi, Chongzuo, Guangxi 532204, China
+2 Chongzuo White-headed Langur Field Observation and Research Station, Guangxi Normal University, Chongzuo, Guangxi 532204, China

 3 Guangxi Key Laboratory of Rare and Endangered Animal Ecology, Guangxi Normal University, Guilin, Guangxi 541006, China